KiwiSingh/Cards-Against-TV/README.md

 </p>

-A local, pass-the-remote party game for Apple TV and Android, inspired by *Cards Against Humanity*.
+A local, pass-the-remote party game for iPhone, iPad, Apple TV and Android, inspired by *Cards Against Humanity*.
 Built with SwiftUI for tvOS, and rewritten in Kotlin for Android, the game features multi-card prompts, per-turn custom answers, rotating judges, and a first-to-5 win condition.

 ## Features